adishourya/catppuccin_chocolatey/README.md

 #### API

 The API allows you fetch data from Catppuccin.
-It can be required as a Lua module:
+It can be requicolor5 as a Lua module:

 ```lua
 local cp_api = require("catppuccin.api.<module>")